Michaelstein Abbey: Stiftung Kloster Michaelstein

 In 1945, as part of the land reforms of the Communist government of East Germany, the abbey estates were split up and redistributed.
 Some Work on the abbeys buildings took place from 1956, but it was in 1968 that the main restoration scheme began, on the initiative of the Telemann Chamber Orchestra and its director Dr. Eitelfriedrich Thom.
 In 1977 was founded the culture and research facility that formed the basis of the later Institut für Aufführungspraxis der Musik des 18ten Jahrhunderts ("Institute for the Performance of the Music of the 18th Century").

 In 1988 a museum was created, with a collection of predominantly historical musical instruments.
-In the same year a group was formed from among the musicians of the Telemann Chamber Orchestra who played on historical musical instruments as the "Barockensemble des Telemann-Kammerorchesters".
+In the same year a group was formed from among the musicians of the Telemann Chamber Orchestra who played historical musical instruments as the "Barockensemble des Telemann-Kammerorchesters".

 In 1995, for lack of funds, the full Telemann Chamber Orchestra was wound up, but the Baroque Ensemble continued, playing on historical instruments, and took over the name of the Telemann Chamber Orchestra.
 In 1997 the Institute was changed into the Stiftung Kloster Michaelstein - Musikinstitut für Aufführungspraxis.
 From 2001 the Landesmusikakademie of Sachsen-Anhalt has also been based here.

 From 2000 the orchestra was gradually separated from the Institute and urged towards independence.
 Some time afterwards there was a split between the musicians: one part continues to play on historical instruments as the "Telemannisches Collegium Musicum", while the other part, under the leadership of the widow of Dr. Eitelfriedrich Thom, continues under the old name as the "Telemann-Kammerorchester", but without any connection to Michaelstein Abbey.